marcin-bo/iOS-Programming-Notes/Memory Management in Swift/Memory Management in Swift.md

 ## What Is Automatic Reference Counting (ARC)? <a name="what_is_arc"></a>

+- What is ARC?
-- Swift uses ARC for **memory management of reference types**.
+    - ARC is a **memory management feature of reference types**.
+    - The goal of ARC is to **know which instances** (e.g. an instance of a class) **can be removed from memory**, to free up space.
+    - ARC only applies to **reference types**.
+- What are benefits of using ARC?
-  - Memory management prevents retain cycles and memory leaks.
+    - Helps to avoid memory leaks.
+    - You can focus on writing code, not on the manual memory management.
+- When does ARC operate?
     - ARC operates during **compile time**.
     - This contrasts with a **garbage collector**, which manages memory at **runtime**.
+- How does ARC work?
+    - Every object in Swift has a property called **the retain count**.
-- It counts the number of instances to reference types.
+        - It represents the **number of owners** for a particular object.
-- This tally helps determine when it's safe to deallocate a class instance.
-- In specific situations, ARC requires additional information to do its job, like the `weak` or `unowned` keywords.

-## How Does ARC Work? <a name="arc_works"></a>

-1. Allocation of Memory
-- When you create a new class instance, ARC sets aside memory to store information about that instance.
-- This memory includes details about the instance's type and its stored properties.

-2. Freeing Up Memory:
-- When an instance is no longer needed, ARC releases the memory it occupied.
-- This ensures that unused instances don't clog up memory space.

-3. Avoiding Crashes:
-- If ARC were to free up memory while an instance is still being used, it could lead to crashes.
-- So, ARC keeps track of how many references are pointing to each instance

-4. Strong References:
-- When you assign an instance to a property, constant, or variable, it creates a strong reference.
-- This reference ensures that the instance isn't deallocated as long as at least one strong reference to it exists.
+        - When the retain count is greater than zero, the object is kept in memory.
+        - When the retain count reaches zero, the object is removed from memory.

+**Class vs Instance vs Object vs Reference**
+- Class: structure, a "template" that is used to create objects; a blueprint for a house design.
+- Object: all the houses built from that blueprint are objects of that class.
+- Instance: a given house is an instance.
+- Reference: an address of an instance.

 ## Retain Cycles <a name="retain_cycles"></a>

-- A retain cycle is if two class instances hold a strong reference to each other, such that each instance keeps the other alive.
+- A retain cycle is if two class instances hold a **strong reference to each other**, such that each instance keeps the other alive in memory.
-- It is common issue when dealing with parent-child relationships between classes.
+- It is common issue:
+    - When dealing with **parent-child relationships between classes** when two class instance properties hold a strong reference to each other.
+    - When you assign an **escaping closure** to a property of a class instance, and the body of that closure **captures `self`**.

 ## How To Avoid Retain Cycles <a name="avoid_retain_cycles"></a>

-To avoid retain cycles use:
+To avoid retain cycles:

+1. In parent-child relationships between classes use:
-- Weak references (`weak` keywords).
+- Weak references (`weak` keywords)
+    - Doesn't keep a strong hold on the instance if refers to.
+    - ARC sets weak reference to `nil` when the instance that it refers to is deallocated.
 - Unowned references (`unowned` keywords).
+    - Doesn't keep a strong hold on the instance if refers to.
+    - ARC does not set unowned reference to `nil` when the instance that it refers to is deallocated.
+    - Use an unowned reference only when you are sure that the reference always refers to an instance that has not been deallocated.
+    - If you try to access the value of an unowned reference after that instance has been deallocated, you’ll get a runtime error.

+2. In closures:
+- Use closure capture list.

 # Method Dispatch <a name="method_dispatch"></a>